Designing Parallel Algorithms for Community Detection using Arachne: Introduction

 Community detection, also referred to as graph clustering, aims to partition the vertices of a network into groups characterized by dense intra-cluster connections and sparse inter-cluster connections.
 It is important to comprehend the structure of complex networks, as community members usually exhibit similar roles within the network.
-In recent years, community detection has had a wide range of applications in various fields, including urban transportation \cite{yildirimoglu2018identification}, social network \cite{bedi2016community}, biology \cite{lewis2010function}, FinTech \cite{gavin2023community}, and more.
+In recent years, community detection has had a wide range of applications in various fields, including urban transportation \cite{yildirimoglu2018identification}, social networks \cite{bedi2016community}, biology \cite{lewis2010function}, FinTech \cite{gavin2023community}, and more.

 As networks continue to grow in size, it is necessary to utilize effective parallel algorithms.
-For graphs with millions to billions of edges, only (near) linear time community detection algorithms are practical.
+For graphs with millions to billions of edges, only (near) linear-time community-detection algorithms are practical.
 To address this, we focus on two parallel algorithms.
-Label Propagation \cite{raghavan2007near} is a simple yet effective method where vertices iteratively adopt the most frequent community label among their neighbors until stable communities emerge.
+Label propagation \cite{raghavan2007near} is a simple yet effective method in which vertices iteratively adopt the most frequent community label among their neighbors until stable communities emerge.
 The Louvain algorithm \cite{blondel2008fast}, widely recognized for its heuristic modularity optimization, has proven highly efficient for clustering large, real-world networks.
-Its performance has been further enhanced through various optimizations and parallel implementations \cite{que2015scalable, ghosh2018distributed, lu2015parallel, shi2021scalable, sahu2023gve}.
-In this paper, we implement in parallel and evaluate these two algorithms.
-Furthermore, they are integrated into the open-source framework Arachne \cite{rodriguez2022arachne}, enabling scalable exploratory graph analysis.
+Its performance has been further improved through various optimizations and parallel implementations \cite{que2015scalable, ghosh2018distributed, lu2015parallel, shi2021scalable, sahu2023gve}.
+In this paper, we implement these two algorithms in parallel and evaluate them.
+Furthermore, they are integrated into the Arachne open-source framework \cite{rodriguez2022arachne}, allowing scalable exploratory graph analysis.